CTL200 User GuideLast updated: April 03, 2019 PDF version

 The board must be supplied with the 5.9 V / 3 A power supply that comes with the CTL200.
 Another power supply can be used, as long as the voltage is between 5.7 V and 6.5 V.

-The serial interface can be accessed either via the micro USB connector or via the TX and RX pins of the programming connector.
+The serial interface can be accessed either via the micro USB connector or via the TX and RX pins of the programming header.

 The serial interface is the only way of configuring the CTL200 operating parameters.
 Once the configuration is done, it can be saved to the internal memory with the save command.
 If the configuration switch SW1 is ON at start up, the CTL200 will load the user-defined configuration and the serial interface is no longer needed.